carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 cognitive overload that may distract you from finding the real problem.

-    If you cannot access the cluster, check the log aggregation platform.
+    If you cannot access the cluster, check the log aggregation platform, if the cluster is connected to one.
 For example, Splunk or ELK if they are setup.
 From the log platforms, try searching by the node name/IP and/or components such as `kubelet` and `kube-proxy`.
 If the cluster is not accessible because `kubectl` commands do not work, you must access the cluster nodes to find more details.
 See ["Accessing nodes"](#accessing-nodes) for more information.

 4. If the cluster is still accessible and existing logs pinpoints to another system issue, it is possible to access the pod container to perform tests such